U-Ranking report

 U-Ranking (Performance and Volume) vs Shanghai Ranking

-The following figure compares the results of the first quartiles of U-Ranking, U-Ranking Volume and Shanghai Ranking.
-Of the 70 universities analyzed, 28 appear in the top positions of at least one of the three rankings.
+The following figure compares the results of the universities ranked in the top 15 positions of U-Ranking, U-Ranking Volume and TOP 500 Shanghai Ranking.
+Of the 72 universities analyzed, 22 appear in the top positions of at least one of the three rankings.
 Intersections are frequent, but differences exist.
-The diagram identifies a group of six universities that are in the leading group of all three rankings.
-Another seven universities are in the first quartile in two of the rankings, and finally, fifteen other universities are highlighted by only one of the three criteria considered.
+The diagram identifies a group of five universities that are in the leading group of all three rankings.
+Another seight universities are in the top positions in two of the rankings, and finally, ten other universities are highlighted by only one of the three criteria considered.

 U-Ranking for teaching